The Art of Publication from the Ninth to the Sixteenth Century

 - € 80,00 EXCL.
 VAT RETAIL PRICE

 *How to pre-order?

 Written transmission relies on the fact of ‘publication’.
 This book asks what ‘publishing’ meant in the context of a manuscript culture, in which books were copied slowly and singly by hand.

-Dr Samu Niskanen is Associate Professor at the University of Helsinki.
-His research is mainly concerned with intellectual life in the Middle Ages and medieval literature, its publication, transmission, and reception.
+Samu Niskanen is Professor of Medieval History at the University of Helsinki.
+His research is mainly concerned with intellectual life and Latin literature in the Middle Ages.

 Samu Niskanen (University of Helsinki): Introduction